179971c/NuGet2Unity/README.md

 ## Example
 Let's say you wanted to download and package the latest version of the [WindowsAzure.Storage NuGet package](https://www.nuget.org/packages/WindowsAzure.Storage) to a Unity package in the current directory.
 Here's what that would look like (note the `--` argument which ensures the switches get passed to the app itself, not the dotnet command:

-`dotnet run -- -n WindowsAzure.Storage -o .`
+`dotnet run -- -n WindowsAzure.Storage`